 In reference to the arm of St Oswald, kept as a relic at Peterborough before the Reformation, we are told:

 Ouch!
-As a medievalist, I'm naturally inclined to think this attitude both over-simplified and quite disrespectful to the people who built this great cathedral - but that's just my view, and I'm actually surprised it isn't more widely represented in what are, after all, Anglican churches.
+(How I hate that snotty use of 'curious', which so often comes from people who are resolutely incurious about customs they are determined not to understand...)
+It probably won't surprise you to learn that I'm inclined to think this attitude - more the tone than the content - is both over-simplified and quite disrespectful to the people who built this great cathedral, but I'm actually surprised it isn't more widely represented in what are, after all, Anglican churches.
 It is also, however, deeply ironic, because just a few feet away from this condemnation of saints and shrines is... an impromptu shrine.

 This is the tomb of Katherine of Aragon, and here people leave pomegranates as offerings (?) to the queen.
 She's not a saint, but people do love a mistreated princess.
 Is this more or less 'superstitious' than venerating the relics of St Oswald?
-Squash out relic-veneration all you like, people just make themselves new saints and new rituals.
+Squash out and sneer at relic-veneration all you like, people will just make themselves new saints and new rituals.

 But if relics are a step too far, Peterborough does actually have what may be the remains of an Anglo-Saxon shrine: